Opening the AMC GUI and a specific project from the command line

 If you want to specify the full path, you must use auto-multiple-choice gui -p project_directory_path

-RE: Opening the AMC GUI and a specific project from the command line - Added by Matthew Leingang about 5 years ago
+RE: Opening the AMC GUI and a specific project from the command line - Added by Matthew Leingang over 5 years ago

 Ah, I think I understand now.
 If you call